weiyuqi71/landmark-detection/facial-keypoints-detection/README.md

 	 <td><img src="mask/6.jpg" width=100 height=100></td>
 	 <td><img src="mask/7.jpg"  width=100 height=100></td>
   </tr></table></p>

+Run the face_mask function in the prediction.ipynb with input image and mask id could return this image wearing the mask.

 - imagepath(string): is the path for the input image.
 Note: the input face should be front face.
 - mask_id(int): is for choosing a certain mask